 After that, they all would climb mango trees and eat mangoes sitting on the tree together.

-MORAL: Always believe in yourself and you will do wonders.
+Moral of the Story: Always believe in yourself and you will do wonders.

 There used to be a boy named Danny who had an awful temper.
 One day he got very angry at his brother and said that he didn’t like him.
 Later on, he realized his mistake and said ‘sorry’ to his brother.
 His father saw this and gave him a pack of nails and told him that each time he lost his temper, he should pound a nail into the fence.